0xKourama/Elbanna-NP-Notes/personal/braindump.md

 6. being stupid
 7. being unwise

-what's bad about competition?
+# what's bad about competition?
 1. limiting oneself to his competitor(s)
 2. limiting scope of competition the area of the competitor's interest
 3. being judged as inadequate for not having interest in the area of competition

+# what's good about competition?
+1. being immersed
+2. bringing your best

-what the way to gain wisdom?
+# what the way to gain wisdom?
 1. awareness --> calm analysis + conscous thinking
 2. clarity of thought --> emotion management + self-checking for motives
 3. knowledge --> research and books
 4.

-what are the areas that am lacking in knowledge of?
+# what are the areas that am lacking in knowledge of?
 1. banking
 2. cars and driving
+3. home stuff
+	1. electricity
+	2. plumbing
-3.
+	3. carpentry
+	4. plastering

-what does improving one's thinking do?
+# what does improving one's thinking do?
 1. efficient thinking
 2. clear thinking
 3. quick thinking
 4. better results

-what makes a thinking good?
+# what makes a thinking good?
 1. efficiency
 2. right focus
 3. coherent thoughts
 4. true statements

-what makes thinking inefficient?
+# what makes thinking inefficient?
 1. complaining
 2. untargeted
 3. targeted towards unnecessary items